lanl/drm-fates/1.LANDIS-MODEL/README.md

-## Setting up the DRM with LANDIS and QUIC-Fire
+## Running the DRM with LANDIS and QUIC-Fire

 LANDIS-II can be used in the Disturbance Response Model framework to incorporate the impacts of fine-scale fire behavior into a broad-scale model of landscape change.
 The framework assumes that the LANDIS model has already